 Assumes multiple responsibilities in a leading global fintech firm, with current role developing quantitative models and investment strategies with a wide spectrum of financial data, in particular the proprietary index business by collaborating with index providers and fund sponsors to build smart-beta indices and prototypes.
 Holds a Master on Molecular Biology and Biochemistry from Fudan University Medical School, MBA from Case Western Reserve University Business School and is a Chartered Financial Analyst (CFA) member of New York Chapter (NYSSA).

 I joined Seeking Alpha as a Senior Editor in June 2012, and left to pursue other opportunities in late 2016.
 I managed the Dividends, Income & Retirement and Expert Insight platforms.
 D&I focuses on income investment strategies and dividend investment-focused content for investors from the accumulation stage to retirement.
 The purpose of Expert Insight is to expand and elevate the quality of Seeking Alpha's content by including articles from an industry insider's point of view, designed to help investors make more informed decisions as they consider specific sectors and trends within those sectors for their investing strategies, e.g., utilities or technology.
 Expert Insight articles offer more of a macro, 30,000-foot-view that goes beyond investment analysis or stock recommendations.
 I also curated the Dividends & Income Digest, a bi-weekly publication that takes a look at a question that is compelling and relevant to the community, showcases the responses of DI thought leaders, and serves as a round-up of top DI articles.
 I have a particular interest in retirement-related content, particularly with regard to using a dividend strategy to create a steady income stream for those golden years.

 I am a buy and hold common stock investor.
 Warren Buffett is definitely my guru.
 He makes the most sense to me.
 I began investing in the stock market at age 14 in 1970 with money earned on my paper route.
 What I have done since 1970 is invest primarily in the Dividend Aristocrats whenever the stock market is relatively low.
 I have never sold a single share of stock except on the rare occasion when one of my stocks was bought out for cash and I was forced to sell..
 I keep all of my stock certificates or direct registration statements in a safe deposit box at the bank.
 I do not automatically reinvest dividends.
 I only purchase stocks when I feel that the stock market is relatively low.
 Brown University, B. A., 1978.
-Below are the 35 stocks in my portfolio.
+Below are the 36 stocks in my portfolio.

 My bio is a short and simple one.
 I'm a high school graduate, period.
 I spent most of my working life as a over the road trucker.
 An independent, if you will.
 The first book I read on investing was One Up On Wall Street by Peter Lynch.
 Then came many others including Benjamin Graham, Charles Carlson and Robert Hagstrom.
 I've been an investor for thirty years and while I lack any financial degrees or titles, I think I bring a bit of street level common sense to the table.
 Thank You.